zackramjan/outback_skybox_api/README.md

 basically, we pull all metrics and then send them to a free cloud instance of influxDB.
 Your key and influx parameters are specific in the config.json ( see example).
 In my home setup, I have script running in a docker container (see DockerFile) and uploaded every 10seconds.
 We use line protocol with influx to keep things simple and straightforward

+## Dashboarding on influbdb
+One the data is up at influx db, it can be easily viewed as a dashboard.
+My definition is in influxDashboard.json and looks like the following: